Leonard Ross: Early years

 Ross was born to Pauline Ross on July 7, 1945.
 Ross was known as a prodigy and a genius.
-At age 7 years, he gained national attention by passing a federal examination for a ham radio operator's license.
+At age 7 years, he gained national attention by passing a federal examination for a ham radio operator's license, eventually holding call W6SJR.
 At 10 years, he became known as the whiz kid who won $100,000 on The Big Surprise, a television quiz show.
 Many of the questions he correctly answered concerned the stock market.
 As a prize, he became the first guest to ring the opening bell at the New York Stock Exchange.
 At 11 years, on February 10, 1957, Ross won $64,000 on The $64,000 Challenge.
 This total made Ross the highest winner of game show prize money for two months, until passed by another child contestant, Robert Strom, on April 16.

 At 14 years, Ross was graduated from high school and immediately matriculated at Reed College.
 In his senior year, he transferred to the University of California at Los Angeles to be closer to his family.

 In 1963, at the age of 18 years, Ross entered Yale Law School.
 While there, he was editor-in-chief of the Yale Law Journal.
 He began seeing a psychoanalyst to manage his neurotic tendencies.
 He graduated at 20 years, and went on to study at Yale's graduate school of economics for three years.
 Reports conflict on whether he graduated or if he failed to write his doctoral dissertation.